Quantization of algebraic invariants through Topological Quantum Field Theories: Introduction

-The structure of this paper is as follows.
 Section \ref{sec:topological-rest} reviews the fundamental properties of TQFTs, discussing the quantizability problem (Section \ref{sec:quantizability-problem}) and studying almost-TQFTs and lax monoidal TQFTs (Section \ref{sec:almost-tqfts}).
 Necessary conditions for monoidality are given in that section, as well as the equivalence between lax monoidal and almost-TQFTs.
-Section \ref{sec:almost-frob} is devoted to sufficient conditions for monoidality in the case of $1+1$ TQFTs (surfaces).
+Section \ref{sec:almost-frob} is devoted to sufficient conditions for monoidality in the case of $(1+1)$-dimensional TQFTs (surfaces).
 In particular, Section \ref{sec:monoidal-quant-almost-Frob} studies almost-Frobenius algebras and their interplay with usual Frobenius algebras, whereas Section \ref{sec:dynamical-system} discusses the interpretation of almost-TQFTs as linear discrete dynamical systems.
-The case of representation varieties is analyzed in Section \ref{sec:representation-varieties}, where TQFTs with basepoints are proposed in Section \ref{sec:tqfts-with-basepoints} and the quantizability problem is studied in Sections \ref{sec:split-tqfts-rep} and \ref{sec:lax-monoidal-rep-var}.
+The case of representation varieties is analyzed in Section \ref{sec:representation-varieties}, where TQFTs with basepoints are proposed in Section \ref{sec:tqfts-with-basepoints} and the corresponding quantizability problem is studied in Sections \ref{sec:split-tqfts-rep} and \ref{sec:lax-monoidal-rep-var}.
 Finally, Section \ref{sec:sl2-rep-var} exemplifies the new computational method for $E$-polynomials based on the interpretation of the almost-TQFT as a dynamical system for $\SL{2}(\CC)$-representation varieties.